-This result coincides with the intuition coming from commutative singularity theory which says that deforming a singularity should make it no worse; in our context, deforming a singularity corresponds to making weights at certain vertices of $\widetilde{Q}$ nonzero, and the above theorem says that this makes the singularity category simpler, in some sense. \\ Now suppose that the weight $\lambda \in \Bbbk^{n+1}$ is given by $\lambda_0 = 1$ and $\lambda_i = 0$ for $1 \leqslant i \leqslant n$, and in this case write $\lambda = \varepsilon_0$.
+and where $\lambda_0$ can be arbitrary.
+In this case, the subset $J$ in the above theorem is $J = \{ i \in \{1, \dots , n\} \mid \lambda_i = 0\}$. \\ The result in Theorem \ref{introthm0} coincides with the intuition coming from commutative singularity theory which says that deforming a singularity should make it no worse; in our context, deforming a singularity corresponds to making weights at certain vertices of $\widetilde{Q}$ nonzero, and the above theorem says that this makes the singularity category simpler, in a precise sense.
+In the appendix, we also provide a simple proof which illustrates how the translation functor acts on the triangulated category $\Dsg(\mathcal{O}^\lambda(\widetilde{Q}))$. \\ Since the first version of this paper appeared online, an alternative proof of Theorem \ref{introthm0} has been given in \cite[Theorem 9.4]{kalck2018} using relative singularity categories. \\ Now suppose that the weight $\lambda \in \Bbbk^{n+1}$ is given by $\lambda_0 = 1$ and $\lambda_i = 0$ for $1 \leqslant i \leqslant n$, and in this case write $\lambda = \varepsilon_0$.
 We then consider $\mathcal{O}^\lambda(\widetilde{Q})$ to be a noncommutative analogue of $R_Q$.
-This viewpoint is partially justfied by the following immediate corollary:
+This viewpoint is partially justified by the following immediate corollary: